marcoscattolin/boilerplate_2023/docs/source/env_setup.rst

 internally.
 When cloning your first instance of the repo, you will get a lot of defaults values already attached to the Pydantic models.
 Some values are not set (especially secrets).
 The recommended way to store the missing values is via a YAML file not versioned by git.
-In this file, you can store secrets and overwrite any values to your needs without affecting anyone else's configuration.
+In the yaml files, you can store secrets and overwrite any values to your needs without affecting anyone else's configuration.
 To create it, you can run

 .. code-block::

     python -m core init

-The file will be located in the root folder and named :code:`local.yaml`.
-Fill in any value here.
+The configuration files will be located in :code:`configs`.
+To access configuration programmatically, use the :code:`get_config()` from the module
-To access configuration programmatically, use the :code:`get_config()` from the module :code:`core.config`.
+:code:`core.config`.

 Database installation [Optional]